 The truth is that we don’t know what these people called themselves.
 We call the city Teotihuacan (pronounced tay-oh-tee-wah-KAHN), a term the Aztecs would use when they occupied the site centuries later.

 Reaching a height of over two hundred feet, the Pyramid of the Sun is the third largest pyramid in the world.
 It was constructed about 100CE and expanded about 150 years later.
-Deep inside the pyramid, excavators found a 400-pound statue of Huehueteotl (pronounced we-we-TE-OH-tel), a fire god associated with wisdom.
+Beneath the base of the pyramid, excavators found a 400-pound statue of Huehueteotl (pronounced we-we-TE-OH-tel), a fire god associated with wisdom.
 The pyramid was originally constructed over a deep cave.
 Scholars think the cave may be somehow connected to the ancient civilization’s belief in the underworld, where they believed their gods and ancestors lived.

 The Avenue of the Dead was the city’s main thoroughfare.
 Smaller temples and homes for the ruling elite of the city lined the boulevard.
 A grid system of streets radiated from the avenue, creating the first urban infrastructure in the New World and access to housing for Teotihuacan’s workers.